SEMH Intervention Strategies – Top 10 ideas

 8. Staff Mentoring

 Training staff mentors in low level support roles can really benefit students in providing them with accessible, trusted members of staff with whom they can work to reduce the stressors in their life.
 Training can be delivered through the use of self help resources or dedicated school procedures for supporting students with certain needs.
 Sometimes students with heightened stress levels need support organising their lives better to reduce stress.
 Staff mentors can help to reduce these stressors by teaching organisational skills.
-Some students will struggle with toxic relationships – again staff can assist in advising students how to reduce these stress inducing friendships.
+Some students will struggle with toxic relationships – again staff can assist in advising students how to reduce or change these stress inducing friendships.

 9. Nurture Groups